Hans Ulrich Obrist: Personal life

-Obrist has lived in a few house museums, like Sir John Soane’s house in London and Luis Barragán’s house in Mexico City.
+Obrist has lived in a few house museums, like Sir John Soane's house in London and Luis Barragán's house in Mexico City.
 He also spent a month in a Paris hotel, where he would have different artists install an artwork in his room every day.

 Obrist is in a relationship with South Korean artist Koo Jeong A. They share an apartment in London's Kensington district.

+In 2025, Obrist published a memoir Life in Progress, commissioned by Éditions du Seuil, and published by Allen Lane (UK).